 If you’re in Milan for 72 hours or less, you should consder getting a MilanoCard.
 Read more here.

-You can visit Milan’s civic museums (the ones with an asterisk next to their name) for free on every first Sunday of every month.
+You can visit many of Milan’s museums for free on every first Sunday of every month.

-Most museums change their exhibitions frequently so it’s a good idea to check out the calendar for each of them (Tip: Read more about the best appsGuidamilano and Eventi Milano for information)
+Most museums change their exhibitions frequently so it’s a good idea to check out the calendar for each of them.
+Read more about the best apps, our event calendar and our weekly recommendations for information.

 Admission is valid for both Largo Isarco and Milano Osservatorio within 7 days.